rafael2k/ppkb-layouts/README.md

 Various keyboard layouts for the PinePhone Keyboard Case to use it as intended or to go beyond into the realm of custom layouts.

 If you need any help, feel free to contact me via any of [these methods](https://phal.io/links).
+If you would like me to make a custom layout for you, read [Requesting Custom Layouts](#requesting-custom-layouts).

 If you find this helpful, you have the option of donating to me [here](https://phal.io/donate).
 Any amount is highly appreciated :)